 (15 minutes) As a class we will discuss our ideas about the image presented.
 In a small class, each group will present at least 3 questions.
 For a large class, have each group share at least 1 question.

 (Remainder of class) The rest of class will be used to work on journal assignments or unfinished work.
-During this time I will be available to help students and I will collect assignment sheets.
+During this time, I will be available to help students and I will collect assignment sheets.

 Evaluation: